2,4-Dinitrophenylhydrazine: DNP test

 This reaction is, overall, a condensation reaction as two molecules joining together with loss of water.
 Mechanistically, it is an example of addition-elimination reaction: nucleophilic addition of the -NH2 group to the C=O carbonyl group, followed by the elimination of a H2O molecule:

 DNP-derived hydrazones have characteristic melting points, facilitating identification of the carbonyl.
 In particular, the use of DNPH was developed by Brady and Elsmie.
 Modern spectroscopic and spectrometric techniques have superseded these techniques.

 DNPH does not react with other carbonyl-containing functional groups such as carboxylic acids, amides, and esters, for which there is resonance-associated stability as a lone-pair of electrons interacts with the p orbital of the carbonyl carbon resulting in increased delocalization in the molecule.
 This stability would be lost by addition of a reagent to the carbonyl group.
 Hence, these compounds are more resistant to addition reactions.
 Also, with carboxylic acids, there is the effect of the compound acting as a base, leaving the resulting carboxylate negatively charged and hence no longer vulnerable to nucleophilic attack.

 Safety

 Dry DNPH is friction and shock sensitive.
-For this reason, it’s supplied damp or ‘wetted’ when a school purchases it from a chemical supplier.
+For this reason, it is supplied damp or ‘wetted’ when a school purchases it from a chemical supplier.
 If DNPH is stored improperly and left to dry out, it can become explosive.

-It is artificial uncoupler of electron transport chain (ETC).